-Below is a guide for writing a prospectus (or abstract) for a research paper.
-Although you may not be able to answer all of these questions in your prospectus, you should try to have some solid preliminary answers.
+Although you may not be able to answer all of these questions in your prospectus, you should have some solid preliminary answers.

-- 1. Thesis statement or hypothesis - a. the topic or subject of your examination - b. the question you are going to ask about the subject, based on a series of premises about the subject (in other words, the perspective from which you will examine the subject) - c. the argument you are going to make about it (this will undoubtedly shift as you research and write, but you need to begin to formulate a hypothesis to help direct your inquiry)
+- 1. Thesis statement or hypothesis (one or two paragraphs) - a. the topic or subject of your examination - b. the question you are going to ask about the subject, based on a series of premises about the subject (what you already know about the subject, and the perspective from which you will examine the subject) - c. the argument you are going to make about it (this will undoubtedly shift as you research and write, but you need to begin to formulate a hypothesis to help direct your inquiry)

-2. Annotated bibliography
+2. Sources: annotated bibliography

-a. primary sources

-explain why you've chosen these sources

-b. secondary sources

-explain what they offer your study: the information they provide; the author's argument and perspective
+- a. primary sources or documents (either published or located in archival collections): explain why you've chosen these sources - b. the secondary literature (historiography), both specific to the particular topic and/or more broadly related to the field of study: explain what these studies offer to your study (e.g., the information they provide, the author's argument and perspective, etc.)